David A. Sampson: APCIA background

-As president of PCI and its affiliates, Sampson oversees 240 staff and a $40 million budget.
-He leads and manages one of the most diverse trade groups in the nation, with members writing virtually every type of personal and commercial coverage sold in the United States.
-On behalf of the PCI member companies, Sampson effectively advocates the association's positions to state, federal, and international public policy makers to prevent unintended consequences and focus lawmakers on good regulatory principles.

-Sampson advocates on behalf of insurer and consumer interests on issues ranging from natural catastrophe funding and regulatory reform to personal finance.
-In his role as the voice for property casualty insurers, he is a frequent speaker at events, such as the American Farm Bureau Federation Annual Meeting and the International Insurance Foundation Annual Meeting Symposium.
+The American Property Casualty Insurance Association (APCIA) is the primary national trade association for home, auto, and business insurers.
+APCIA promotes and protects the viability of private competition for the benefit of consumers and insurers, with a legacy dating back 150 years.
+APCIA members represent all sizes, structures, and regions—protecting families, communities, and businesses in the U.S. and across the globe.

+Sampson has led the industry through some of the most consequential insurance issues of the last decade, including the COVID-19 response, preserving state statutory accounting during once-in-a-generation tax reform, and ensuring that the Dodd-Frank Act recognized the strong consumer protections already provided by state insurance regulators and the guaranty fund system.

+As a respected industry voice and proponent of private markets, Sampson is a frequent keynote speaker at industry and business events.
+In addition, he is a leading spokesperson for the property casualty industry in the media.

-Prior to joining PCI on September 4, 2007, Sampson served in two presidential-appointed and Senate-confirmed positions.
+Prior to joining APCIA, Sampson served in two presidential-appointed and Senate-confirmed positions.
 Most recently, he was the deputy secretary of the U.S. Department of Commerce.
 As the department's chief operating officer he managed a $11 billion budget and 38,000 employees and was responsible for the day-to-day operations of an agency with one of the broadest portfolios in federal government.
 Sampson traveled worldwide to promote opportunities for U.S. companies during his tenure as deputy secretary of Commerce, and he saw firsthand the interconnectedness of the American and global economies.
 Previously, Sampson served as Assistant Secretary of Commerce for Economic Development and managed the Economic Development Administration's $400 million budget and $2.5 billion portfolio of federal economic grants and loans.

 ISS background

-In addition to serving as PCI president & CEO, Sampson is also president of the Independent Statistical Service (ISS), a wholly owned subsidiary of PCI and one of the industry's largest and most trusted statistical agents.
+In addition to serving as APCIA president & CEO, Sampson is also president of the Independent Statistical Service (ISS), a wholly owned subsidiary of PCI and one of the industry's largest and most trusted statistical agents.
 ISS works with more than 450 property casualty companies of all sizes that report more than $900 billion in annual premiums.